Tips for writing a job description

 Essential duties and responsibilities:

-- Limit this section to eight current essential duties and responsibilities each of which accounts for more than 5% of the position.
+- Limit this section to six current essential duties and responsibilities each of which accounts for more than 5% of the position.

 - List them in descending order of importance and indicate the percentage of time spent on the duties.

 - Use clear and concise language; closely related duties should be grouped together in one responsibility statement.

 - To the extent practicable, use action verbs with an implied subject (who) and explicit